Student writing in Studies Weekly Curriculum and ELA

 These ideas will get you started on your journey of integrating and blending social studies and ELA.
 As you implement this more within your classroom, you will see students deepen their learning and better understand and use language.

 These are just a few ideas for using Studies Weekly to enhance your ELA instruction.
-For more ideas, review your Teacher Resources tab at Studies Weekly Online.
+For more ideas, review your Teacher Resources tab on Studies Weekly Online.